gagansh7171/Readers-Writers-Problem-with-Semaphores/README.md

-# Reader-Writer Problem with  Semaphores
+# Readers-Writers Problem with  Semaphores